Did you know that one of the main reasons you can’t lose weight with PCOS is because of your hormones?

 They also can help improve and reduce androgen levels (DHEA and testosterone levels).

-The reason is because they are FDA approved for treating type II diabetes, not necessarily for treating PCOS.
+The reason is that they are FDA approved for treating type II diabetes, not necessarily for treating PCOS.

 But if you understand the pathology and etiology of PCOS then you understand exactly why these medications are so helpful.